d41k4n/hems_mission_generator/README.md

 ### Installation

-Since the package relies on certain X-Plane core assets that cannot be re-distributed the installation process may be a bit more involved depending on the chosen installation methods as provided below.
+Since the package relies on certain X-Plane core assets that cannot be re-distributed the installation process may be a bit more involved depending on the chosen installation method as provided below.

 Before starting it might be a good idea to back up the following files residing within your X-Plane home (if they already exist):